 Step 1: Create the Database

-First, we create a new database named pghyd_db to hold our employee data.
+to hold our employee data.
 After creating the database,

-CREATE DATABASE pghyd_db;
+CREATE DATABASE pghyd_db; \c pghyd_db;

-we connect to it and define the pghyd_employees table to store employee information, including sensitive details like salary and phone numbers.
+table to store employee information, including sensitive details like salary and phone numbers.

 CREATE TABLE pghyd_employees (